-A written certification form for the medical use of marijuana under this section expires within one year after issuance by the qualifying patient's medical provider.
+A written certification form for the medical use of marijuana under this section is valid for the term provided by the qualifying patient's medical provider.

 Form; content

 A written certification under this section must be in the form required by rule adopted by the department and may not require a qualifying patient's medical provider to state the patient's specific medical condition.